Dilan Yeşim Taşkın: International career

-Taşkın tried several times to take a sporting entrance exam for the Austria women's national team without success.
 She was discovered for the Turkey national team by a Turkish talent scout during an away match of her team in Vienna.
 Without further examination, just based on what the talent scout had observed during the match in Vienna, she was called up to the women's national team of Turkey.
 Her mother Nilüfer supported the young girl in her decision.

 By September 2017, she was called up to the Turkey girls' national under-15 team camp.
 However, she did not play in any competition that took place later, due to her advanced age.

 She was admitted to the Turkey girls' national U17 team, debuting on 1 October 2017.
 She took part in three 2018 UEFA Women's U17 Championship qualification - Group 7 matches, and three Elite round - Group 6 matches.
 She scored one goal in ten games for the Turkey girls' U17 team.

 On 30 August 2018, she played for the first time in the Turkey women's U19 team.
 She participated in two of the 2019 UEFA Women's U19 Championship qualification - Group 2 matches and three of the Elite round - Group 6 matches, as well as in two of the 2020 UEFA Women's U19 Championship qualification - Group 12 matches.
 She capped in 13 games for the Turkey women's U19 team.

 By September 2020, she was called up to the Turkey women's national team.
 She debuted at the UEFA Women's Euro 2021 qualifying Group A match against Slovenia on 18 September 2020.

-National team
+Career statistics

 Honours

 By the end of February 2020, she was honored with the "Gute Seele des Sports" ("Good soul of sport") award of the Niederösterreichische Nachrichten (NÖN) in the women's category that is determined by the readers of the regional weekly newspaper.